Terrorist Asset-Freezing (Temporary Provisions) Act 2010

 Overview

-The Terrorist Asset-Freezing (Temporary Provisions) Act 2010 temporarily validated several Orders in Council that imposed financial restrictions on individuals and entities suspected of terrorist activities.
-These Orders, previously potentially legally questionable, were retrospectively confirmed as lawful for a limited period.
+The Terrorist Asset-Freezing (Temporary Provisions) Act 2010 temporarily validated several Orders in Council that imposed financial restrictions on individuals suspected of terrorist activities.
+This ensured the legality of actions taken under these Orders until the end of 2010, retroactively covering actions taken in early 2010.

 Description